dmtrinh/corda4-observability/README.md

 ## Step 6: Create the Docker-Compose file

-Finally, we need a `docker-compose.yml` file which allows us to bring up all the services in just one command.
+We need a `docker-compose.yml` file which allows us to bring up all the services in just one command.

 Execute the **`06_create-docker-compose-file.sh`** shell script: